 There’s a lot more to skin cleansing than you probably already know, but have you ever wondered exactly why you do it and how does it help you?
 Knowing and understanding skin cleansing is super important for keeping a steady routine.

 We’ve already spoken about quick skin care tips for different holidays, like our little Thanksgiving skin care tips, as well as the tips for winter holidays.
 But what about the routine skin cleansing that you should be doing?
 This isn’t something you’re going to leave for each and every holiday; that’d be too long.
-Skin cleansing should be a lot more regular in your hygiene routine.
+According to experts at Skinly Aesthetics, skin cleansing should be a lot more regular in your hygiene routine.

 How Is It Different from Standard Washing?